unit logo

 Based on state guidance, gratuities should not exceed 20% of the bill subtotal before tax.
 In some cases, tips on meals may exceed 20% where there is an automatic gratuity charged by the venue.

-Entertainment expenses exceeding the $75 limitation require additional justification as to the potential benefit to the University, following the requirements in the “Exceptions” section below.
+Entertainment expenses exceeding the $125 limitation require additional justification as to the potential benefit to the University, following the requirements in the “Exceptions” section below.

 Alcohol

-Ancillary fees related to serving alcohol (e.g. corkage fees) are considered an extension of serving alcohol and are only allowed if the total cost of the alcohol and ancillary fees are within the limits established in this policy.
+Ancillary fees related to serving alcohol (e.g. corkage fees) are considered an extension of serving alcohol and are only allowed if the total cost of the alcohol and ancillary fees are within the limits established in this directive.

 Serving alcohol at non-licensed venues (including a private residence)